-If you are looking for a collaborative law attorney near that is licensed to represent clients as a collaborative lawyer in the Commonwealth of Massachusetts, contact Attorney Erica M Foster today.
-Erica provides collaborative law services to families and she has been practicing and specializing in family law for more than 20 years.
+If you are looking for a collaborative law attorney that is licensed to represent clients in the Commonwealth of Massachusetts, contact Attorney Erica M. Foster today.
+Attorney Foster provides collaborative law services to families and she has been practicing and specializing in family law for more than 20 years.

 Benefits of Collaborative Law

-The process of collaborative law requires each of you to communicate directly with each other and with each respective counsel, listen to each other and treat each other with respect.
-The process requires both parties to disclose all financial information, as well as a mental health professional to act as an impartial coach.
+The process of collaborative law requires each party to communicate directly with each other and their counsel.
+The process requires both parties to disclose all financial information.
+It also requires a mental health professional to act as an impartial coach.
 The coach acts on behalf of both parties.